vallis/kissreport/KISS.md

 ## Acknowledgments

-The organizers and all study participants are deeply grateful to KISS Executive Directory Michelle Judd and to her amazing stuff for creating the perfect environment for insight, creativity, and collegiality.
+This work had its inception at the *Architecture of the LISA Science Analysis* study funded by the W. M. Keck Institute for Space Studies.
+The study organizers and all study participants are deeply grateful to KISS Executive Directory Michelle Judd and to her amazing staff for creating the perfect environment for insight, creativity, and collegiality.
 Deirdre Shoemaker acknowledges support from NSF award PHY1806580.
 Michele Vallisneri, Alvin Chua, Curt Cutler, and Chad Galley acknowledge support from the JPL RTD program.
 Part of this work was performed at the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration.
 Copyright 2019.
 Government sponsorship acknowledged.

 ## Bibliography